-There is not enough affordable housing in Toronto.
+Toronto is in the midst of an affordable housing crisis.
 As a result, waitlists for affordable housing are very long.
-No Councillor has the ability or authority to expedite the waiting period for housing or transfers or move someone to the top of the list.
-However there are steps you can take to increase the likelihood of a spot opening up sooner such as:
+Neither City Council nor a single Councillor has the ability or authority to expedite the waiting period for housing or transfers or move someone to the top of the list.
+However, there are steps you can take to increase the likelihood of a spot opening up sooner such as:

 - Do not limit your choices to 1 bedroom, bachelor apartments often are available much sooner than one bedroom.